FAQGURU/FAQGURU/topics/en/bootstrap.md

 * https://medium.com/@onlineinerview/latest-interview-questions-on-twitter-bootstrap-2018-e21be64ecf00

 [[↑] Back to top](#Bootstrap)
 ### What is the difference between the following two lines of code?
 Explain your answer.
-(Senior)

 **Consider:**
 ```js